Frequently Asked Questions

 Q. Will there be any affordable housing in Discovery West?

 A. The City’s Comprehensive Plan and Development Code require a minimum of 12 units of affordable housing.
-As we’ve done in NorthWest Crossing, it’s quite possible we will work with local non-profits and affordable housing developers to offer affordable housing in Discovery West.
+As we’ve done in NorthWest Crossing, it’s quite possible we will work with local non-profits and affordable housing developers to offer more affordable housing in Discovery West.
 While it’s too soon to speculate on the details, our intention is to have a diversity of housing types that will offer a spectrum of options on the affordability scale for Central Oregon families.

 Q. What planned amenities/services will be in the neighborhood?